Jessie219-web/wiki-documents/docs/Contribution/Contributor_Files/Xiao_C3_Ibeacon.md

 Our system will:

-1. Read temperature, humidity, pressure, and gas resistance from the BME680 sensor
+1. Read temperature, humidity and pressure from the BME680 sensor
 2. Package this data into BLE advertisement packets
 3. Periodically wake up, take measurements, advertise data, and go back to sleep to conserve battery power